keras-team/keras-io/guides/md/litert_export.md

    compare outputs with the original Keras model.
 2. **Use the PyTorch backend** for LiteRT export to avoid flex ops and ensure compatibility with the new LiteRT Android runtime.
-3. **Quantize with `ai-edge-quantizer`** after export for the best size/accuracy trade-off, especially for LLMs.
+3. **Start with `optimizations=[tf.lite.Optimize.DEFAULT]`** for quick
+   dynamic-range quantization on either backend.
+4. **Use `ai-edge-quantizer`** when you need finer control (channel-wise, symmetric, mixed-precision) or when targeting the PyTorch backend with Float16.
-4. **Build subclassed models before exporting** — call them on sample data so Keras knows the input signature.
+5. **Build subclassed models before exporting** — call them on sample data so Keras knows the input signature.
-5. **Keep models under 2 GB per TFLite file** — LiteRT uses a flatbuffer format with a 2 GB limit per file.
+6. **Keep models under 2 GB per TFLite file** — LiteRT uses a flatbuffer format with a 2 GB limit per file.
 If your model is larger, use the `litert-lm` / `litert-lm-builder` pipeline which shards the model into multiple sub-models inside a `.litertlm` container.